 Order picking is a process that supports the core functionality of a warehouse, so it’s one that warehouses must get right.
 Not only is it a core function within a warehouse, it accounts for roughly 55% of the cost of warehouse operating expenses.
 Warehouses may rely on one or more order picking methodologies (such as zone picking, batch picking, or wave picking), while some have turned to automation to make their order picking staff more productive.

-No matter what methodology is used, warehouses share a common goal: improving both the efficiency and accuracy of the order picking process.
+No matter what methodology is used, warehouses share a common goal: improving both the efficiency and accuracy of the order picking process in warehouses.
 To achieve these goals, warehouses follow several best practices:

 - Analyze product velocity